goharbor/harbor/docs/administration/upgrade/_index.md

     ```

 1. Get the latest Harbor release package from [https://github.com/goharbor/harbor/releases](https://github.com/goharbor/harbor/releases).
 1. Before upgrading Harbor, perform migration.

-    The migration tool is delivered as a docker image.
-You can pull the image from docker hub.
-Replace [tag] with the new Harbor version, for example v1.10.0, in the following command:
+    The migration tool is in harbor-prepare tools delivered as a docker image.
+You can pull the image from docker hub. in the following command:

     ```sh
-    docker pull goharbor/harbor-migrator:[tag]
+    docker pull goharbor/prepare:[tag]
     ```

     Alternatively, if you are using an offline installer package, you can load it from the image tarball that is included in the offline installer package.
 Replace [tag] with the new Harbor version, for example v1.10.0, in the following command:

     ```sh
     tar zxf <offline package>
     docker image load -i harbor/harbor.[version].tar.gz